 Augmented sixth chords, enharmonic modulation.
 Analytic work in a variety of 20th Century repertories.
 Sonata form offered.
 Offered each Spring.
 Major program outcomes: helps students to develop an understanding of the common elements and organizational patterns of music and their interaction; assists students in developing skills in composition.
 University-wide outcomes: develops skills in critical thinking.
-Prerequisite(s): MUSC 2011.
+Prerequisite(s): MUSC 2011 with a grade of C or better.